King Street Station Renovation, Washington, United States of America

 Construction phases constituting King Street Station's restoration

-The construction is divided into many phases.
+The construction was divided into many phases.
 The initial phase of construction began in summer 2008 and was completed in July 2009.
 In this phase of construction, the roof of the station was fully restored by using new terra cotta tiles, the broken tiles on the pyramid above the clock were replaced with salvaged glass, and four clocks were repaired.

 The next phase of construction was completed in August 2011.
 In this phase about 36 geothermic wells reaching to more than 300ft were drilled at the station for installing heating and cooling systems, while electrical, plumbing and fire protection systems were upgraded and a non-functioning escalator was removed to restore the station façade.